ManFromMons/smovin_indexation_sinatra/README.md

     }

-## Installing the API
-Firstly:

-`gh repo clone ManFromMons/rent_indexation_sinatra`

-change to the created folder and run`bundle install`.

-If there are problems, try:

-`gem install Sinatra` `gem install Puma` `bundle install`

-This is *all* that should be required, if `bundle install` failed.
-You can also try:
-`gem install Rackup` though there are version incompatibility issue with Rackup and Sinatra's dependency on versions of Rack < 3.x.

-> do this if there are rackup problems - caution - this might overwrite other installs

-### Starting-up
+## Starting-up
 To test your install of the API, the entry point, `sa.rb` to be run with `ruby sa.rb` should produce the following or similar:

 `== Sinatra (v3.1.0) has taken the stage on 4567 for development with backup from Puma Puma starting in single mode... > * Puma version: 6.4.0 (ruby 3.2.2-p53) ("The Eagle of Durango") > *  Min threads: 0 > *  Max threads: 5 > *  Environment: development > *          PID: 98356 > * Listening on http://127.0.0.1:4567 > * Listening on http://[::1]:4567 Use Ctrl-C to stop`

 The API is a modular Sinatra application, and as such is started with `rackup`.
 It is configured to use Puma.
-You should receive similar output to the above if *rackup* is succesful.
+You should receive similar output to the above if *rackup* is successful.

 > The API has CORS integration to allow any origin to reach`/api/v1/*` with `GET`requests to '/' and `POST` requests to '/indexations' only.  `GET` requests to '/indexations' are not allowed and POSTs to '/' the same

-# What is the the repo
+# What is in the repo
 This is a modular Sinatra app.
 There is a gemfile: